Help for Heroes: Invictus Games

-Help for Heroes was responsible for the training, selection, and development of Team UK the first four editions of the Invictus Games: 2014 (London), 2016 (Orlando, Florida, USA), 2017 (Toronto, Ontario, Canada), and 2018 (Sydney).
+Help for Heroes was responsible for the training, selection, and development of Team UK in the first four editions of the Invictus Games: 2014 (London), 2016 (Orlando, Florida, USA), 2017 (Toronto, Ontario, Canada), and 2018 (Sydney).
 Help for Heroes worked in partnership with the Ministry of Defence and the Royal British Legion to support the UK team.
 The charity was to deliver and train the 65-strong team at the 2020 Invictus Games in the Hague, which was postponed to 2022 due to the COVID-19 pandemic.
-In May 2022, it was announced that the Ministry of Defence had put an end (before the 2022 edition) to Help for Heroes' association with the Invictus Games, leaving the Royal British Legion as the only entity responsible for supporting the UK team.
+In May 2022, it was announced that the Ministry of Defence had accepted a proposal from the Royal British Legion to lead the end-to-end delivery of Team UK for the following five years, ending Help for Heroes' eight-year association with the Invictus Games.

 Grants

-Help for Heroes previously grant funded more than 60 specialist charities; including The Prince's Trust, The Poppy Factory, and Combat Stress.
+Help for Heroes previously grant funded more than 90 specialist charities and organisations; including Winston's Wish, The Poppy Factory, Blesma and Combat Stress.
 The charity now focuses its financial support in the form of individual grants to wounded personnel, veterans and families.
 In 2019, the charity awarded 819 such grants, totalling £703,000, and taking the life-to-date awards total to 12,969.
+In 2022, the charity introduced immediate needs grants to help individuals with food and energy bills in response to the cost-of-living crisis.

-The oldest beneficiary of the charity is Robbie Clarke, who was 96 when he received an emergency grant in 2015, to ensure he could remain living at home.
+The oldest person to receive support from the charity was Second World War veteran Robbie Clarke, who was 96 when he received an emergency grant in 2015, to ensure he could remain living at home.

 Finances

-Only 3.4 per cent of Help for Heroes' income is Government funded; the rest comes from supporters and public fundraising.

-In 2018, Help for Heroes raised more than £22 million, and in 2019, the charity stated that for the third year in a row, outgoings (£32.5 million) exceeded income (£26.9 million).
+Over 90 per cent of the charity's income is from public donations.
+Its main sources of income are legacies, regular giving, grants, trading, and fundraising events and challenges.

-In September 2020, the charity announced that its income was falling due to the COVID-19 pandemic, and was half of what it was 10 years previously.
+In September 2020, the charity announced that its income was falling due to the COVID-19 pandemic.
+In response, it launched an urgent appeal in October 2020, raising more than £150,000 in donations.

-97% of its 2020 fundraising was from public donations.
+In the 2020/21 financial year, Help for Heroes reported an income of £18.5 million (higher than its target of £17.3 million) and expenditure of £36.3 million.

-Events and challenges
+Events and Challenges

+Help for Heroes offers a range of fundraising challenges and events including bike rides in the UK and Europe, Skydives, marathons, walks, and treks to Nepal and Machu Pichu.

+The Big Battlefield Bike Ride

-H4H offers challenges including bike rides in Europe; the Big Battlefield Bike Ride in May 2008 was the inaugural H4H challenge: where 300 cyclists biked from HMS Victory at Portsmouth.
-After a ferry crossing of the English Channel, the group then cycled through Northern France, tracing some of the region's most significant First World War and Second World War battle sites, and returned to London; the event raised £1 million.
-There have been eleven further bike rides, and they are considered one of the charity's main challenges.
-Supporters also take part in a wide variety of other challenges, such as treks through Nepal and the Sahara Desert, Skydives, various marathons from London to Barcelona, the chance to climb Kilimanjaro, and two one-day challenges; a New Forest bike ride, and a 26-mile walk from Avebury to Stonehenge.
+The Big Battlefield Bike Ride is the charity's largest fundraising event.
+The first edition of the challenge was held in May 2008 when 300 cyclists biked from HMS Victory at Portsmouth to Northern France, tracing some of the region's most significant First World War and Second World War battle sites, and returned to the Cenotaph in London.
+There have been 11 further bike rides, cycling a total of 3,000 miles and raising around £10 million for the charity.